L3Harris Space: Tactical SATCOM and HBTSS

 Space Division Profile

-L3Harris structures its space-related work primarily within two reporting segments: Space & Airborne Systems (SAS) and Communication Systems, with the Aerojet Rocketdyne propulsion business adding a third dimension.
-Combined space-related revenue is estimated at $7–9 billion annually (~35–42% of total company revenue).
+L3Harris structures its space-related work primarily within two reporting segments: Space & Airborne Systems (SAS) — which generated approximately $7.5 billion in FY2025 revenue, the bulk of it space-related — and Communication Systems, with the Aerojet Rocketdyne propulsion business adding a third dimension.
+Combined space-related revenue is estimated at $8–9 billion annually (~40% of total company revenue).

 Key space business units: